 Pre-Engineering (full year) -Students in the pre-engineering programs acquire knowledge and skills in problem solving, teamwork and innovation.
 Students explore STEM careers as they participate in a project-based learning process, designed to challenge and engage the natural curiosity and imagination of middle school students.
 Teams design and test their ideas using modeling, automation, robotics, mechanical and computer control systems, while exploring energy and the environment.
-Priority will be given to those who are identified gifted in the areas of math and or science.
+Priority will be given to those who are identified as gifted in the areas of math and/or science.
 Pre-Engineering will count toward graduation unit requirements and for college admission purposes but does not count toward a student's cumulative grade point average (GPA) at the high school.

 Yearbook (full year) - Students must have adviser approval to join Yearbook.
 Yearbook students will learn about photography and develop skills as they shoot, edit, and select photos for the yearbook.
 They will gain a discerning eye in determining good taste as they design layouts.
 They will work as a team to establish a cohesive look for the yearbook, and will refine their skills to create a professional-looking product.
-Yearbook staffers will take an active role in marketing the yearbook and managing yearbook sales.
+Yearbook staffers will take an active role in marketing the yearbook and in managing yearbook sales and distribution.

-Potential staff members must be willing to attend several after-school events to take pictures.
-They must be responsible and have the ability to work independently to meet deadlines.
-Students should possess good writing and grammar skills.
-Language Arts teachers will be consulted as a screening for these qualities.
+History of academic success and excellent behavior is required of staff.
+Potential staff members must be able to attend several after-school events to take pictures, and to arrange their own transportation to and from these events.
+They must be very responsible, especially with expensive equipment, and have the ability to work independently to meet deadlines.

 Spanish I (full year) - Spanish I is an introduction to the Spanish language and various facets of life in Spanish-speaking countries.
 Basics of the language will be presented in a situational context through the study of culture and Spanish-speaking countries.
-It is required to have an B+ average (87% or higher) in

-Reading 7 and Writing 7 in order to enroll in this course.
+It is required to have an B+ average (87% or higher) in Reading 7 and Writing 7 in order to enroll in this course.
 Spanish will count toward graduation unit requirements and for college admission purposes but does not count toward a student's cumulative grade point average (GPA) at the high school.